LiteCoOp: Lightweight Multi-LLM Shared-Tree Reasoning for Model-Serving Compiler Optimizations: : Multi-LLM Tree Search for Compiler Optimization

-We instantiate this sequential decision problem in the setting of compiler optimization for neural workloads.
-Following prior work, we consider the task of optimizing an initial program $\program_0 \in \programset$ through the repeated application of semantic-preserving compiler transformations~\cite{phase-ordering-problem:cf:2006}.
-Each transformation $\mutator \in \mutatorset$ maps one program to another.
-The objective is to identify a transformation sequence of length $T$ that maximizes a performance metric $\objfunc : \programset \rightarrow \mathbb{R}_{\ge 0}$ measured on a target hardware platform.
-Following prior work, this process can be naturally modeled as a finite-horizon Markov decision process (MDP)~\cite{phase-ordering-ml:oopsla:2012}.
-States correspond to programs.
-Actions correspond to compiler transformations.
-Transitions are deterministic given a transformation.
-Rewards are derived from the performance metric.
-Although the environmental dynamics are deterministic, the optimization procedure itself is stochastic.
-This stochasticity arises from LLM-driven proposal generation.
-This formulation captures the structure of compiler optimization, but does not yet account for the choice of which LLM generates proposals at each step.
+We consider the task of optimizing an initial program $\program_1 \in \programset$ through a sequence of semantic-preserving compiler transformations~\cite{phase-ordering-problem:cf:2006}.
+Each transformation $\mutator \in \mutatorset$ maps one program to another, and the objective is to identify a transformation sequence of length $T$ that maximizes a performance metric $\objfunc : \programset \rightarrow \mathbb{R}_{\ge 0}$ on a target hardware platform: